joshkehn/blog/2013/10.October/psycopg2.md

 {"title":"Postgres.app and psycopg2 on OS X", "date":1381702652087}
 ++++++++++

+> Turns out that system library changes also affect the compilation process of
+> psycopg2.
+Overall, not their fault but definitely something to keep in mind.
+> The original article is below.

 I had a lot of fun today after upgrading [psycopg2][psycopg] to 2.5.1.
 I was playing around with [SQLAlchemy][sqlalchemy] so I ran the normal commands for getting a Postgres database up and running.